issues2000

 Click for Donald Trump on other issues.
 Source: 2016 ABC Republican debate on eve of N.H. primary

-Sen. Rand PAUL: Ted Cruz said he was for NSA reform, but then he told Marco Rubio, "no, no, no, I voted for the bill because I'm for the government collecting 100% of your cell phone records."
+Sen. Rand PAUL: [For the liberty movement], the NSA is a big issue.
+Ted Cruz said he was for NSA reform, but then he told Marco Rubio, "no, no, no, I voted for the bill because I'm for the government collecting 100% of your cell phone records."
+I don't think Ted can have it both ways.

-RUBIO: When I'm president we are going to rebuild our intelligence capabilities.
+RUBIO: I believe the world is a safer and a better place when America is the strongest power in the world.
+And I believe only with a strong America will we defeat this radical group, this apocalyptic group called ISIS.
+That's why when I'm president we are going to rebuild our intelligence capabilities.
 And they're going to tell us where the terrorists are.
-And if we capture any of these ISIS killers alive, they are going to Guantanamo Bay, Cuba, and we're going to find out everything they know.
+And a rebuilt U.S. military is going to destroy these terrorists.
+And if we capture any of these ISIS killers alive, they are going to Guantanamo Bay, Cuba, and we're going to find out everything they know, because when I'm president, unlike Barack Obama, we will keep this country safe.

-Click for Rand Paul on other issues.
+Click for Marco Rubio on other issues.
 Source: 2016 Fox News Republican two-tiered debate in Iowa

 Too much spent on Cold War; and too little spent on ISIS